theharishjangid/Little-Lemon/README.md

 - **Testimonials**: Read what our happy customers have to say about their experiences at Little Lemon.
 Discover stories that highlight the joy and satisfaction our dishes bring to our patrons.

+- **Table Reservation**: Secure your spot for an exquisite dining experience by easily reserving a table through our website.

 - **Contact Information**: Easily find our location, contact details, and operating hours.

 ## Technologies Used